foundry-vtt-community/wiki.js/setup/hosting/AWS-hosted-foundry-scripted.md

 Following this page you will create a server on AWS with an API Gateway to manage starting and stopping.
 If you don't know what an API is: In this case it is simply a URL you use to start and stop your machine and to add the IP adresses for you and your friends to your storage (s3) and to your server (so only you and your friends can use it)
+As a result if you have a domain registered in AWS Route53 named myexample.com.
+You can create a server called https://foundry.myexample.com and your API will be manage-https://foundry.myexample.com/start, https://manage-foundry.myexample.com/stop, https://manage-foundry.myexample.com/register (for /register you'll get instructions as you call the URL)

 Based on the two excellent tutorials on this wiki: [Self-Hosting-on-AWS](/en/setup/hosting/Self-Hosting-on-AWS) and [Ubuntu-VM](/en/setup/hosting/Ubuntu-VM) I scripted their solutions using cloudformation.
 You only need to get a few values to fill (will point out where to find them) in the script:

   - EC2 AMI